 142. At the end of 2012, the integration of the customer care and billing systems for telecom and wireless was largely complete.
-In 2013, work will continue on the (#)
+In 2013, work will continue on the customer care and billing systems for cable to integrate that line of business into the larger IT system.